 If you’re someone like me that likes to get out of the house to work, you’re probably familiar with the feeling of “study-spot-burnout”.

-Suddenly, that time-honoured Hunger Games-style sprint you launch into to find a seat in the Ali G just doesn’t do it for you anymore.
+Even when campus is quieter and there’s no Hunger Games-style sprint to find a seat in Ali G, sometimes your usual study spot just doesn’t do it for you anymore.
 You need a change in scenery.

 If you’re looking for a new study spot to call home, you’ve come to the right place.
 Over the last semester, I went on a super-secret mission to find the ultimate study location and mystery shopped some of Manchester’s popular and undiscovered havens.
 Ranging from whimsical coffee shops, to old school reading rooms, check out this short student-curated list to find the perfect place for you.